projectcalico/calico/about/about-network-policy.md

 than ever.

-While you can (and should) use firewalls to restrict traffic at the perimeters of your network (commonly referred to as north-south traffic), their ability to police Kubernetes traffic is often limited to the cluster as a whole, rather than to specific groups of pods, due to the dynamic nature of pod scheduling and pod IP addresses.
+While you can (and should) use firewalls to restrict traffic at the perimeters of your network (commonly referred to as north-south traffic), their ability to police Kubernetes traffic is often limited to a granularity of the cluster as a whole, rather than to specific groups of pods, due to the dynamic nature of pod scheduling and pod IP addresses.
 In addition, the goal of most attackers once they gain a small foothold inside the perimeter is to move laterally (commonly referred to as east-west) to gain access to higher value targets, which perimeter based firewalls can't police against.

 Network policy on the other hand is designed for the dynamic nature of Kubernetes by following the standard Kubernetes paradigm of using abel selectors to define groups of pods, rather than IP addresses.
 And because network policy is enforced within the cluster itself it can police both north-south and east-west traffic.

+Network policy represents an important evolution of network security, not just because it handles the dynamic nature of modern microservices, but because it empowers dev and devops engineers to easily define network security themselves, rather than needing to learn low-level networking details or raise tickets with a separate team responsible for managing firewalls.
+Network policy makes it easy to define intent, such as "only this microservice gets to connect to the database", write that intent as code (typically in YAML files), and integrate authoring of network policies into git workflows and CI/CD processes.

-(It's worth noting that Calico and Calico Enterprise offer capabilities that can help perimeter firewalls integrate better with Kubernetes.
+> Note: Calico and Calico Enterprise offer capabilities that can help perimeter firewalls integrate
+> more tightly with Kubernetes.
 However, this does not remove the need or value of network policies within the cluster itself.)

-Network policy represents an important evolution of network security, not just because it handles the dynamic nature of modern microservices, but because it empowers dev and devops engineers to easily define network security themselves, rather than needing to learn low-level networking details or raise tickets with a separate team responsible for managing firewalls.
-Network policy makes it easy to define intent, such as "only this microservice gets to connect to the database", write that intent as code (YAML), and integrate authoring of network policies into git workflows and CI/CD processes.
+{: .alert .alert-info }

 ### Kubernetes network policy